finnschaefer1901/finnschaefer1901.github.io/pub/Publications.md

 # **Publications**

-On this Page all my Thesis and Papers are documented.
-Feel free to read them, if there are any additional questions you can contact me via my email adress.
-I am also open for Collaboration, Feedback and Project ideas.
+On this page, all my theses and papers are documented.
+Feel free to read them.
+If you have any additional questions, you can contact me via my email address.
+I am also open to collaboration, feedback, and project ideas.

 ## 2023